Hao-OCT/FlexiRent/README.md

 @author: Hao Wang (s3690173)

-Note: All the image resources from the Internet ONLY for academic purposes.
+Note: All the image resources from the Internet are ONLY for academic purposes.